-We have developed four freely available web-based risk calculators:
+We have developed eight freely available web-based risk calculators:

 Wolf A, Fanshawe TR, Sariaslan A, Cornish R, Larsson H, Fazel S

 Prediction of violent crime on discharge from secure psychiatric hospitals: a clinical prediction rule (FoVOx)

 European Psychiatry (2018) – doi:10.1016/j.eurpsy.2017.07.011

 Fazel S, Wolf A, Larsson H, Lichtenstein P, Mallett S, Fanshawe TR